SoliDry/api-generator/README.md

 PS Any contributions to build a better containers are welcome.

 ### Open API Types and Declarations
-OAS (Open API Specification) was developed as merge of Swagger and RAML specs by two groups of developers (they tired to argue with each other :smile:), thus it became quite popular and has been implemented for api-generator
+OAS (Open API Specification) was developed as merge of Swagger and RAML specs by two groups of developers (they tired of arguing with each other :smile:), thus it became quite popular and has been implemented for api-generator

 ```YAML